 Welcome to EasyRoutes 101!
 This article outlines all aspects of configuring and delivering with the EasyRoutes Delivery Driver mobile app, an essential tool for your drivers to complete their delivery routes quickly and efficiently.

-Note that EasyRoutes Delivery Driver is the companion app for EasyRoutes, a Shopify app designed for stores that sell on Shopify to plan their own deliveries.
+Note that EasyRoutes Delivery Driver is the companion app for EasyRoutes, a Shopify and web app designed for merchants and service providers to plan their own deliveries.
 These businesses create delivery routes and share them with drivers or couriers that they employ or have contracted deliveries out to.
 EasyRoutes is not a platform for drivers where you can sign up as a driver to take jobs directly.

 If you've been invited to deliver by a shop using EasyRoutes, first download EasyRoutes Delivery Driver for iOS from the App Store, or for Android from the Google Play Store.
 When you open EasyRoutes initially, you'll be presented with a screen where you can enter your device's phone number to sign in or sign up for EasyRoutes Delivery Driver; once you've done that, we'll send a confirmation code via SMS to the number you entered - input that code on the following screen: